obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

     ];
   }

-  // < 1.13.0: framework calls this.
+  // < 1.13.0: Obsidian calls this.
 Keep your original imperative implementation. display(): void {
     let { containerEl } = this;
     containerEl.empty();